God Himself, the Unique III

 On the micro level, all the mountains, rivers, lakes, seas, and landmasses that man may behold on earth, all the seasons that he experiences, all the things that inhabit the earth, including plants, animals, microorganisms, and humans, are subject to God’s sovereignty and control.
 Under God’s sovereignty and control, all things come into being or disappear in accordance with His thoughts; laws arise that govern their existence, and they grow and multiply in keeping with them.
 No human being or thing is above these laws.
 Why is this?
 The only answer is this: It is because of God’s authority.
 Or, to put it another way, it is because of God’s thoughts and God’s words; because of the personal actions of God Himself.
 This means that it is God’s authority and God’s mind that give rise to these laws, which shift and change according to His thoughts, and these shifts and changes all occur or fade away for the sake of His plan.
 Take epidemics, for example.
 They break out without warning.
 No one knows their origins or the exact reasons why they happen, and whenever an epidemic reaches a certain place, those who are doomed cannot escape calamity.
 Human science understands epidemics to be caused by the spread of vicious or harmful microbes, and their speed, range, and method of transmission cannot be predicted or controlled by human science.
 Though people resist epidemics by every means possible, they cannot control which people or animals are inevitably affected when epidemics break out.
 The only thing human beings can do is try to prevent them, resist them, and research them.
 But no one knows the root causes that explain the beginning or ending of any individual epidemic, and no one can control them.
 Faced with the rise and spread of an epidemic, the first measure humans take is to develop a vaccine, but often the epidemic dies out on its own before the vaccine is ready.
 Why do epidemics die out?
 Some say the germs have been brought under control, while others say they die out because of the change of seasons….
 As to whether these wild speculations are tenable, science can offer no explanation and can give no precise answer.
 Humanity must not only reckon with these speculations, but also with mankind’s lack of understanding and fear of epidemics.
 No one knows, in the final analysis, why epidemics begin or why they end.
 Because humanity has faith only in science, relies entirely upon it, and does not recognize the Creator’s authority or accept His sovereignty, they will never obtain an answer.

-Under God’s sovereignty, all things proliferate, exist, and perish because of His authority and His management.
+Under God’s sovereignty, all things are born, live, and perish because of His authority and His management.
 Some things come and go quietly, and man cannot tell where they came from or grasp the patterns they follow, much less understand the reasons why they come and go.
 Though man can see, with his own eyes, all that comes to pass among all things, and can hear it with his ears, and can experience it with his body; though it all has a bearing on man, and though man subconsciously grasps the relative unusualness, regularity, or even strangeness of the various phenomena, he still knows nothing about what lies behind them, which is the Creator’s will and mind.
 There are many stories behind these phenomena, many hidden truths.
 Because man has wandered far from the Creator and because he does not accept the fact that the Creator’s authority governs all things, he will never know and comprehend everything that happens under the sovereignty of the Creator’s authority.
 For the most part, God’s control and sovereignty exceed the bounds of human imagination, of human knowledge, of human understanding, and of what human science can achieve; it is beyond the ken of created humanity.
 Some people say, “Since you have not witnessed God’s sovereignty yourself, how can you believe everything is subject to His authority?”
 Seeing is not always believing, and neither is it always recognizing and understanding.
 So, where does belief come from?
 I can say with certainty, “Belief comes from the degree and depth of people’s apprehension of, and experience of, the reality and root causes of things.”
 If you believe that God exists, but you cannot recognize, much less perceive, the fact of God’s control and God’s sovereignty over all things, then in your heart you will never admit that God has this kind of authority and that God’s authority is unique.
 You will never truly accept the Creator to be your Lord and your God.

 The Fate of Humanity and the Fate of the Universe Are Inseparable From the Creator’s Sovereignty